opendaylight/docs/docs/developer-guide/neutron-service-developer-guide.rst

 details.
 There is nothing special to utilize those Neutron YANG models.
 The basic procedure will be:

-1. subscribe for changes made to the the model
+1. subscribe for changes made to the model

 2. respond on the data change notification for each models